benyap/firestore-backfire/README.md

-# Full Firestore Backup
+# BackFire

-> Ultimate control over backing up and restoring your Firestore data
+_Ultimate control over backing up and restoring your Firestore data_

 ### ⚠️ Project is a WIP